About the Prize

 a.
 What is the timeline for nominations?

 Nominations for all categories of the Infosys Prize generally open in the month of March and close 3 months later.
 The nominations calendar is published on the website at the start of every cycle.
-The nominations cycle for 2021 is now open.
+The nominations cycle for 2022 is closed..

 b.
 When is the last date for submitting nominations?

-The last date for submission of nominations for Infosys Prize 2021 is June 15, 2021.
+The last date for submission of nominations for Infosys Prize 2022 was June 15, 2022.

 c.
 When will the winners be announced?